jfmartinz/jfmartinz/README.md

 ## About me 😎

 Hello! 👋 I'm currently a second-year Computer Science student with a deep passion for web development.
 My ultimate goal is to become a skilled full stack developer, specializing in the MERN stack.
 To keep myself guided, I have created a personal roadmap that serves as a guide for my journey.
 In addition, I actively engage in community discussions, collaborate on open-source projects, and connect with fellow developers to stay updated on the field and further expand my knowledge and skills.
+When I'm not coding, I enjoy listening to music, and I consistently engage in reading and writing to enhance both my thinking abilities and my proficiency in English.

 *I'm excited to meet great people, learn new things, and explore different technologies for learning and growth.* 🚀💫